2024 Mazda3 | 18-model renamed line-up on sale now

 Choose one of the three Saloon models in the line-up and you’ll benefit from an executive look where the smooth surfaces evoke elegance and maturity akin to the Vision Coupe concept car.
 Its chrome plated grille and unique front bumper adopt a horizontal layout that accentuate a low and wide stance on the road.
 The combined result is a refined expression of sophistication.

-Commenting on the 2022 Mazda3 and CX-30, Jeremy Thomson, Managing Director Mazda UK, said: “Our SPCCI engine technology is part of our multi-solution approach to powertrains and sustainability that has also seen the introduction of Mazda M Hybrid in Mazda3 and Mazda CX-30, plus the launch of the Mazda MX-30 – our first battery electric car.
-The updates to this technology with e-Skyactiv X has further enhanced the unique blend of performance and efficiency offered by our Skyactiv-X Technology.
-The Mazda CX-30 is now our best-selling car in the UK, and 47 per cent of CX-30s and Mazda3s sold in the UK feature the SPCCI engine.”
+Commenting on the 2024 Mazda3, Jeremy Thomson, Managing Director Mazda UK, said: “our SPCCI engine technology is part of our multi-solution approach to powertrains and sustainability that has also seen the introduction of Mazda M Hybrid in Mazda3, plus the launch of the Mazda MX-30 – our first battery electric car and the Mazda CX-60 PHEV – our first plug-in hybrid.
+And while our SUV range continues to grow, the popularity of the Mazda3 with our customers and dealers remains very strong, highlighting what an important car it is in our line-up.

 - Ends -